ir-rafio/IJPC-2024-Problemset/Editorial.md

 Time complexity = $O(n)$.

 You can also handle the impossible case at the end.
-Count the total number of socks remaining in Abid's drawer, $\sum_{i} a_i - b_i$.
+Count the total number of socks remaining in Abid's drawer, $\sum_{i} (a_i - b_i)$.
 If it is less than $n - z + 1$, then Abid can't grab that many socks.
 So it is impossible.

 <details>
 <summary>Code</summary>